UWNetworksLab/uProxy-p2p/README.md

 * Within the project Build Settings set "Objective-C Bridging Header" to "uProxy/Plugins/cordova-plugin-iosrtc/cordova-plugin-iosrtc-Bridging-Header.h"
 * Within the project Build Settings add an entry to the "Runpath Search Paths" setting with value "@executable_path/Frameworks"
 * Now you can update uProxy and run it with xcode from either an emulator or device

-### Fixing compilation and setup

-- If something is going wrong during the build process, please try running `grunt clean`, `./setup.sh clean`, and re-running `./setup.sh install`

-- If things are not working, check that you have recent versions of bower, npm, and node.

 ## Layout of files